mpytel/piGenCode/README.md

 - **Function Development**: Develop utility functions in Python, then sync to piDefGC seeds

 ### reorderSeeds
 Move piSeed files to different positions and automatically renumber all affected files to maintain processing order.
-This command is essential for organizing the logical flow of seed processing.
+This command is essential for organizing the logical flow of seed processing. **Enhanced with auto-compact functionality to remove gaps in numbering.**

 **Usage:**
 ```bash